psychogenic/gamepad-pmod/README.md

 ## Building

+A selection of pre-compiled firmware is available in [firmware](./firmware), but you may want to build yourself...

-To build, you'll need the awesome [ch32v003fun](https://github.com/cnlohr/ch32v003fun) SDK, by [cnlohr](https://github.com/cnlohr), which is already included here as a submodule.
+To do so, you'll need the awesome [ch32v003fun](https://github.com/cnlohr/ch32v003fun) SDK, by [cnlohr](https://github.com/cnlohr), which is already included here as a submodule.
 To ensure you have that, you can do

 ```
 git submodule update --init --recursive